thecarp/dactyl-keyboard/doc/intro.md

 ### Bottom plates

+When you include a central housing in your design and request a combined bottom plate, you also get a pair of symmetrical one-sided bottom plates, just in case the combined version is too large for your printer.

 If you are using threaded fasteners to connect bottom plates directly to the case (the `threads` style), please see the advice on accuracy, above.